Distributing a Government Contractor's Labor Costs in QuickBooks®

 • Customer/Job (to identify the final cost objective), and

-For more details on setting up the QuickBooks payroll function to distribute labor costs, visit the ICAT Help documentation.
 A complete guide to configuring QuickBooks Desktop to satisfy SF1408 criteria, including the options for maintaining a labor distribution, is provided in the on-demand course, Make QuickBooks DCAA Compliant for Government Contracts.

 ICAT Supports Labor Distribution

-ICAT also offers a Contract Labor Detail Report so you can focus in on labor charged to a specific job.
-With QuickBooks and ICAT, a contractor can satisfy the SF1408 requirements and pass a DCAA Accounting System Review.
+ICAT also offers a Contract Labor Detail Report so you can focus in on labor charged to a specific job in a specific timeframe.
+This enables you to drill down on labor hours, categories, and charges by job.